bobdenotter/many-eyes-of-making/Session recap/Week of Gathering.md

 ## Petr, D4 and Beck

 Though the war is mostly behind you, the tensions in the continent of Khorvaire and the world of [[Khorvair (Eberron)]] are still high.
-The last couple of days have been a nailbiter for the crew of the [[Heritage]].
+The last couple of days have been a nailbiter for the crew of the [[The Heritage]].
 With the rotor smoking, they’ve been limping their way along the outskirts of Gatherhold.

 It’s nighttime when they drop anchor right above the agreed upon drop off point, above an abandoned crevasse.
 Three of the twelve moons are visible in the night sky, leaving it quite dark out.
 Through the bit of moonlight, they can still see the abandoned dwellings in the rocks.